-Creek Street has mainly one and some two storey single residential dwellings of varied architectural character which generally have low pitched roofs, domestic scale windows and doors facing the street, low fencing and landscaped setbacks.
+Creek Street has mainly one and some two storey single residential dwellings of varied architectural character but generally have low pitched roofs, domestic scale windows and doors facing the street, low fencing and landscaped setbacks.
+Buildings are set well back from the street.
+The street has a predominantly natural feel as a result of mature vegetation and large trees within front setbacks and soft surfaces rather than hard stand areas.